-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team in.
-Thereafter these standards were amended in November 2013 (GNR893) without being made more stringent for the Sasol industries regulated thereunder.
-It is further noted that even if compliance is indicated at a few monitoring stations within the airshed, non-compliance may be occurring in areas not in the immediate vicinity of these monitoring stations.
-Air quality monitoring is not an exact science.
-Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Sasol' s monitoring stations have been specifically sited to assess impacts on ambient air quality, and on neighbouring communities.
-The SANS 1929 guideline also guides to 1 ambient air quality monitoring station per 250 000 people.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response stations within the airshed, non-compliance may be occurring in areas not in the immediate vicinity of these monitoring stations.
+Air quality monitoring is not an exact science. monitoring station per 250 000 people.
 In Sasolburg there is a total of 5 ambient air quality monitoring stations which exceeds this guideline significantly.
 Sasol is not only relying on the important practice of monitoring ambient air quality, but also on dispersion modelling to complement the monitoring, which is internationally accepted practice.
 Information on modelled concentrations at sensitive receptors is provided in Section 5 of the AIR.
 The methodology used to identify sensitive receptors is detailed in Section 5.1.8.
 Among the factors governing selection of sensitive receptors, was explicit consideration of the locations of maximum modelled ambient impact, in order to determine the maximum impact of Sasol's and Natref's emissions on the environment.
 Ambient air standards are set in terms of section 9(1)(b) of AQA.
 Section 9(1)(a) requires substances to be identified by the Minister which present a threat to health, well-being or the environment.
-Clearly then, the substances for NAAQSs have been set in South Africa present a threat to health, and Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The restatement of section 9(a) of the Air Quality Act and its purpose is not disputed.
+Clearly then, the substances for NAAQSs have been set in South Africa present a threat to health, and concentrations thereof should at the very least not exceed the NAAQS.
+The air quality in the air shed is already compromised if it is not compliant with any of the NAAQSs and therefore poses a threat to health.
+Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The restatement of section 9(a) of the Air Quality Act and its purpose is not disputed.
 As indicated in its AIRs and motivation reports the affected airshed's challenge has been identified in the form of high ambient levels of particulate matter.
 It is for this reason that Sasol supports the development of an appropriate offset mechanism.